atthakasem/dockerized-laravel/README.md

     ```
     failed to solve with frontend dockerfile.v0: failed to create LLB definition: rpc error: code = Unknown desc = error getting credentials - err: exit status 1, out: ``
     ```
-    occurs when building, run the commands with `sudo`
+    occurs when building, run the commands with `sudo` or add your user to the group "docker" using:
+    `sudo usermod -aG docker $USER`